Dherse/TRTP2/README.md

 debugging and working as a group easier.
 In addition, we have commented the entire codebase with in-depth comments explaining he inner workings, inputs and outputs of every function we defined.

+### recvmmsg

+The syscall [`recvmmsg`](http://man7.org/linux/man-pages/man2/recvmmsg.2.html) allows receiving more than one message at a time from the network.
+This enables us to send a single ACK for more than one packet more often relying not on out-of-order packets to achieve this but by including this in the design of our application.
+In our testing, this method reduces the ACK rate by 33% lowering the upload bandwidth consumed by acknowledges.

 ## Architecture